mikrivorot/apache-spark/README.md

-## Spark overview
+## Apache Spark overview

-This repository includes my attempts to understand how Apache Spark can be used + math examples and theory
+This repository includes my attempts to understand how Apache Spark can be used + math examples and theory.

+**TODOs**
+- add links to download test data
+- rework installation docs

 [Install](./docs/Install.md)  <- Basic installations to prepare environment